clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

    :scale: 100%
    :alt: New VM

-   Figure 4: New VM dialog box
+   Figure 4: New VM dialog box, step 1

 #.
 Select `Local install media (ISO image or CDROM)` and select the
    :guilabel:`Forward` button.